Introduction: Throttle Cable Replacement on a 1975 Honda CB200T

 This project didn't require any unexpected tools, just a screwdriver for the throttle handlebar pod, and vicegrips took the place of any teeny wrenches that could have participated.
 Lubricate your new cable before installing it.
 You may wish to wear gloves.
 If your fingers aren't super nimble, you may wish to employ a pair of pliers as well, for the springy parts.

-Since you need to remove the gas tank, be prepared with extra fuel line/filters on hand, since if they're old they could be brittle and break when you remove them from the tank.
-You'll need a gas can or other container to collect the drips of fuel that remain in the line after you close the petcock.
+Since you need to remove the gas tank, be prepared with extra fuel line/filters on hand since if they're old they could be brittle and break when you remove them from the tank.
+You'll need a gas can or another container to collect the drips of fuel that remain in the line after you close the petcock.

 Step 3: Remove Old Cable

-After removing the gas tank, begin the cable removal process at the tops of the carburators.
+After removing the gas tank, begin the cable removal process at the tops of the carburetors.
 Unscrew the threaded ring and carefully pull the entire throttle slide assembly out of the carb.